-The fund manager may, from time to time, review and modify the Scheme's investment strategy if such changes are considered to be in the best interests of the unitholders and if market conditions warrant it.
+The Fund Manager of the scheme may, from time to time, review and modify the Scheme's investment strategy if such changes are considered to be in the best interests of the unitholders and if market conditions warrant it.
 No assurance can be given that the fund manager will be able to identify or execute such strategies.